 All payments must be done through the same method.
 An applicant must choose the same payment method for both the biometrics fees and the application processing fees.

 If you are filing for different family members, you must select one payment method for all the applications submitted.

 The payments made must be in the exact amounts requested by the USCIS.
 The applicant must not exceed or make an underpayment of the fees.
 If the submitted payment does not meet the required amount, the USCIS will reject the application, and the applicant will have to resubmit.

-Payments made through money order, personal checks, or cashier’s checks must mention The Department of Homeland Security as the payee.
+Payments made through money orders, personal checks, or cashier’s checks must mention The Department of Homeland Security as the payee.
 The name should not be abbreviated or shortened

-Applicants using a credit card must ensure that they file Form G-1450 and attach it with the N-400 form.
+Applicants using a credit card must ensure that they file Form G-1450 and attach it with Form N-400.